-- 1. Bird’s E-scooter sharing program
+- 1. What is the Bird’s E-scooter sharing program?

-- 2. Types of E-scooter accidents
+- 2. What are types of E-scooter accidents?

-- 4. Compensation available to E-scooter victims
+- 4. What compensation is available to E-scooter victims?

-1. Bird’s E-scooter sharing program
+1. What is the Bird’s E-scooter sharing program?

 The similarities between Bird and ridesharing companies like Lyft and Uber are not a mistake: Bird was founded by Travis VanderZanden, a former executive at both of these major ridesharing companies.